lmcai/BOT-6276C-Phylogenomics/Lab2_IQTREE/README.md

 Usage: iqtree [-s ALIGNMENT] [-p PARTITION] [-m MODEL] [-t TREE] ...
 ```

-How do you specify the input alignment?
+Based on the IQTREE help information, how do you specify the input alignment?
 How about output prefix?

 Scroll further down in the help until you find the `MODEL-FINDER` section.
 The default behaviour of IQ-TREE will run model test among all models available.
 But you can specify a subset to be included, such as `-m GTR`, which will only explore `GTR`, `GTR+F`, `GTR+I+F`, `GTR+I+F+G2`, etc.